aknkrstozkn/ImGuiParticleSimulation/README.md

 # ImGui SDL Particle Simulation

-A basic, pixel-wise particle simulation designed for practicing with ImGui. <br />
+A basic, pixel-wise particle simulation designed to practice with ImGui. <br />

 ## How it Looks
 ![](ParticalSimulation.gif)